 The spectrum of aPL-positivity includes:

-A clinically significant aPL profile means that the patient’s blood has tested positive multiple times (at least twice and 12 weeks apart) for one or more of the aPL tests below:
+A clinically significant aPL profile means that the patient’s blood has tested positive multiple times (at least twice and 12 weeks apart) for one or more of the following aPL tests

 Some of the aPL-related concerns in aPL-positive pregnant patients include: